Trump Blocks UN Gun Registry From Touching the Second Amendment

 What is the UN Register of Conventional Arms (UNROCA)?

-UNROCA, established in 1991, was initially for transparency in major weapons transfers.
-Its scope expanded to include small arms and light weapons, encouraging member states to report imports, exports, and national holdings.
+UNROCA was established in 1991 to promote transparency in major weapons transfers like tanks and jets.
+Its scope has since expanded to include small arms and light weapons, encouraging member states to report their imports, exports, and national holdings of these arms.

-What is the concern about international gun registries?
+What is the perceived risk of international gun registries?

 Related News